 I spent the next few days wandering around Montreal, mesmerized by the architecture.
 I ate poutine and bagels and smoked meat sandwiches.
 I met up with some travel bloggers for Vietnamese food.
-I went inside to Notre Dame Basilica and staring at the gorgeous altars inside.
+I went inside to Notre Dame Basilica and stared at the gorgeous altars inside.
 I walk through the Mont-Royal Park and listened to a drum circle.
 I walked the cobblestone streets in Old Montreal and thought how it reminded me of Europe (I’d only been to Europe once before at this point in time).

-It’s been seven years since that short trip to Montreal, and I’m about to go back for an even shorter trip, two nights, but I have no complaints because I won a trip there.
-And if you’re wondering how I won a trip to Montreal I’d like to point you to this post here.
+It’s been several years since that short trip to Montreal, and I’m about to go back for an even shorter trip, two nights, but I have no complaints because I won a trip to Montreal.
+And if you’re wondering how I won a trip to Montreal I’d like to point you to this post.
 I’m bringing my mom and we’ll be there for a couple of days during the Montreal International Jazz Festival (one of many festivals Montreal has in the summer).
 We’re even going to get to go on a hot air balloon ride over the city.
 She’s never been to Montreal or to Quebec.
 I won’t get to see everything while I’m there.
-I likely won’t see a 60-year-old lady on a kick scooter, or see someone cross the street while reading a book, or watch everyone in a cafe sing and dance to a song.
+I likely won’t see a 60-year-old lady on a kick scooter, or see someone cross the street while reading a book, or watch people in a café sing and dance to a song I don’t know.

 I hope, however, that I will have that moment where I can once again say, “holy shit Montreal is awesome.”